baedrik/snip721-reference-impl/README.md

 ```

 ## <a name="registerreceive"></a>RegisterReceiveNft
 A contract will use RegisterReceiveNft to notify the NFT contract that it implements ReceiveNft and possibly also BatchReceiveNft [(see below)](#receiver).
 This enables the NFT contract to call the registered contract whenever it is Sent a token (or tokens).
-ReceiveNft only informs the recipient contract that it has been sent a single token; while, BatchReceiveNft can be used to inform a contract that it was sent multiple tokens.
-This is particularly useful if a contract needs to be sent a deck of "cards", as it will save around 80k in gas for every token that was sent.
+In order to comply with CW-721, ReceiveNft only informs the recipient contract that it has been sent a single token, and it only informs the recipient contract who the token's previous owner was, not who sent the token (which may be different addresses) despite calling the previous owner `sender` ([see below](#cwsender)).
+BatchReceiveNft, on the other hand, can be used to inform a contract that it was sent multiple tokens, and notifies the recipient of both, the token's previous owner and the sender.
 If a contract implements BatchReceiveNft, the NFT contract will always call BatchReceiveNft even if there is only one token being sent, in which case the `token_ids` array will only have one element.

 ##### Request
 ```